ajtran303/parts-unknown/act-5/act-5-outline.md

 # Act 5 Outline

+The challenger should have a GAUNTLET match instead.

 ## Scene 1

 The Promoter introduces the current Champion of the World.
 Interview.
 The Champion announces an open challenge to all competitors in the region.